HMS Swan (1694)

-Swan (spelt Swan or Swann) was the eleventh ship so named since it was used for a ballinger acquired in March 1417 and sold on 1 April 1423.
+Swan (spelt Swan or Swann) was the eleventh ship of that name.
+The first was a ballinger acquired in March 1417 and sold on 1 April 1423.

 Construction

 She was ordered in the second batch of eight ships from on 2 May 1694 to be built under contract by Robert & John Castle of Deptford.
 She was launched on 13 September 1694.

 Commissioned service

-She was commissioned on 2 June 1695 under the command of Captain Timothy Bridges, RN for service with Wilmot's squadron in the West Indies.
+She was commissioned on 2 June 1695 under the command of Captain Timothy Bridges, RN for service with Robert Wilmot's squadron in the West Indies.
 Captain Thomas Kenny, RN took over command on 9 August 1695.
 Swan returned to home waters in 1696 for service in the Irish sea.
 On 27 August 1697 Captain William Bloyes, RN took command and the ship was assigned to the English Channel.
 Captain Thomas Day, RN was her commander in 1699 through to 1700 for service in the Irish Sea, Captain Bloyes reassumed command in 1702 through 1705, remaining in the Irish Sea.
 In 1706, she came under the command of Commander Robert Clarke, RN for service in the Leeward Islands.
 In 1707 Commander Charles Howard, RN took over command.